datalad-handbook/book/docs/basics/101-115-symlinks.rst

-   The important aspect of a hash function is that it will generate the same hash for the same file content, but once file content changes, the generated hash will also look differently.
+   The important aspect of a hash function is that it will generate the same hash for the same file content, but once file content changes, the generated hash will also look different.
 If two files are turned into identical character strings, the content in these files is thus identical.
 Therefore, if two files have the same symlink, and thus link the same file in the object-tree, they are identical in content.